Provisions and Sufficiency of Coverage

 Speak Personally with a Houston Insurance Litigation Attorney

 Resolving insurance disputes and coverage issues is a matter heavily dependent on effectively interpreting policies and provisions, understanding prevailing laws and contractual duties, and assessing the unique facts of a case as they relate to existing laws, legislative updates, and case law.
-At Hendershot, Cannon & Hisey, P.C., our legal team leverages our insight in these areas, as well as our work handling insurance, business, contract, and construction disputes on both a proactive and responsive basis to take a comprehensive approach when helping clients protect their rights and insurance policy holders.
+At Hendershot, Cowart & Hisey, P.C., our legal team leverages our insight in these areas, as well as our work handling insurance, business, contract, and construction disputes on both a proactive and responsive basis to take a comprehensive approach when helping clients protect their rights and insurance policy holders.

 If you would like more information about your case and how our nationally recognized law firm can be of assistance, please call (713) 909-7323 or contact us online to request an initial consultation.
 We serve clients and businesses throughout Houston and Texas.